-Response:

-Adequate Legal framework is presented in the document.

-8.2.2 Explanation 20/07/20 11/07- Faculty for applied Which are these standards?
-They should

-National ecology Futura, be listed so as to understand them better.

-Standards 14 University

-Singidunum - Vesna Response:

-Vandić, Legal List of Standards is in Annex of IPARD

-Secretary

-8.2.2 Explanation The dairy sector should include goat and

-Sector 1: Milk D : sheep milk!

-11/07- Project "Support to

-19/07/20 21/07/20 Civil Society in Public Response:

-14 14 Administration Will be in NPRD

-8.2.2 Explanation - IPA II rural Statistical data and data from the Census

-Sector 1: Milk development with of Agriculture are missing, which

-a focus on measure should be mentioned so as to avoid

-Small scale of 202" arbitrary interpretation.

-production Ivana Stefanović ,

-Ristin, Project Response:

-Manager Detail sector analyses are not part of

-IPARD, just abstracts.

--
+Response: Adequate Legal framework is presented in the document.
+8.2.2 Explanation National 11/07- 21/07/20 14 Faculty for applied ecology Futura, Which are these standards?
+They should be listed so as to understand them better.
+Standards 14 University Singidunum - Vesna Vandić, Legal Secretary Response: List of Standards is in Annex of IPARD 8.2.2 Explanation Sector 1: Milk secretary The dairy sector should include goat and sheep milk!
+Sector 1.
+Wilk 11/07- 21/07/20 Project "Support to Civil Society in Public Response: Will be in NPRD 8.2.2 Explanation 14 14 Administration Statistical data and data from the Census Sector 1: Milk Small scale of IPA II rural development with a focus on measure 202" of Agriculture are missing, which should be mentioned so as to avoid arbitrary interpretation. production Ivana Stefanović Ristin, Project Manager Response: Detail sector analyses are not part of IPARD, just abstracts.
 8.2.2.
-List all the specific goals and people for

-Explanation List all the specific goals and needs for investment in this sector!

-Sector 1: Milk investment in this sector:

-Sustainable Dogmanga

-operation of a Response: Relevant list is included.

-household Relevant list is included.

-8.2.2 Explanation • SECTOR OF CATTLE BREEDING,

-Sector 2: Meat PIG BREEDING, SHEEP, POULTRY,

-etc. is more appropriate than MEAT,

-and the proposal is that each of these

-sectors has a separate chapter because

-the problems are specific for each sub-

-sector, just as the needs of each sub-

-sector are unique!

-• What is with the poultry sector of egg production?

-• Terminology for cattle production or keeping?

-Sector of cattle breeding!
-This raises

-the question again of other sectors of

-animal husbandry - pigs, sheep, goats,

-and poultry?
+Explanation Sector 1: Milk List all the specific goals and needs for investment in this sector!
+Sustainable operation of a household Response: Relevant list is included.
+8.2.2 Explanation Sector 2: Meat SECTOR OF CATTLE BREEDING, PIG BREEDING, SHEEP, POULTRY, etc. is more appropriate than MEAT, and the proposal is that each of these sectors has a separate chapter because the problems are specific for each sub- sector, just as the needs of each sub- sector are unique!
+What is with the poultry sector of egg production? • Terminology for cattle production or keeping? • Sector of cattle breeding!
+This raises the question again of other sectors of animal husbandry - pigs, sheep, goats, and poultry?
 Beef production?
 Below, the term is keeping?
 Harmonize the text with the technical terms in a logical sequence of interpretation!
 Environmental standards - List the standards that apply!

-Response: Terminology is taken from the programming template provided by the DGAGRI

-Egg sector is not included

-Text harmonized in line with proposal.
+Response: Terminology is taken from the programming template provided by the DGAGRI Egg sector is not included Text harmonized in line with proposal.
 Standards are listed in Annex.
 8.2.2 Explanation What about viticulture?

-Sector 3: Sector

-of fruits and Response:
+Sector 3: Sector of fruits and Response: vegetables NPRD.

-vegetables NPRD.

 8.2.2 Explanation What about fodders/roughage?

-Sector 4: Other

-crops (cereals,

-oilseeds, sugar Dogwongo

-beet) Response:

-Not foreseen under IPARD, partly

-covered by NPRD and programme for Agriculture.

-8.2.3.1 Specific • 20-100 heads of cattle: Households

-objectives of the with less than 20 heads will be doomed!

-measure

-Sector 1: Milk • It is necessary to identify areas in

-Sector 1: WillK which to improve these sector incentives through the envisioned objectives!
+Sector 4: Other crops (cereals, oilseeds, sugar Response: beet) Not foreseen under IPARD, partly covered by NPRD and programme for Agriculture.
+8.2.3.1 Specific • 20-100 heads of cattle: Households objectives of the with less than 20 heads will be doomed! measure • It is necessary to identify areas in Sector 1: Milk which to improve these sector incentives through the envisioned objectives!
 Response: NPRD.

-8.2.3.1 Specific Before the measure being elaborated, it

-objectives of the is necessary to have basic sector analysis

-measure out of which stem the resulting measures

-Sector 2: Meat providing incentives!
+8.2.3.1 Specific Before the measure being elaborated, it objectives of the is necessary to have basic sector analysis measure out of which stem the resulting measures Sector 2: Meat providing incentives!

-2. 1.1041 T